2014 Aerospace Engineering Summer Career Exploration Program

 2014 Application Information

 Application Process: Students eligible for participation are encouraged to apply on or before March 31, 2014 via our NEW!
 Online application system.
-A link will be provided on January 1 and can be found here.
+THE LINK CAN BE FOUND ABOVE!

 After March 31, 2014, applications will continue to be considered for the 2014 program on a rolling basis until the program has reached capacity.
 Faculty decisions will begin in April.